Uses of podcasting: Podcasts in higher education

 Mathematical Learning: Audio-podcasts can also be used in mathematics education.
 With the recording of mathematical audio-podcasts, oral communication and representation are focused on.
 Audio-podcasts have been used in primary school as well as in teacher education.
 The process of producing the mentioned audio-podcasts in mathematics education facilitates reflection processes.

 Scientific Learning: Podcasting is an emerging tool with a broad flexibility to deliver science-based information asynchronously in the online classroom or in online outreach programming.

 Journalism Education: School podcasts can be created to expose students to journalism and new-media concepts.
 Regularly released "news" podcasts can be released by a school group.

 Academic Journal Digests: The Society of Critical Care Medicine has a podcast used to update clinicians with summaries of important articles, as well as interviews.

 Supply Chain Management Education: In October 2007, Stephan Brady presented his paper on "Podcasting in Supply Chain Education" at the CSCMP Educators Conference, which outlined how podcasting could be used in and outside of the classroom for enhancing supply chain courses through blended, or hybrid learning.

 Anxiety: Podcasts have been used to solve problems with college students' anxiety by allowing professors' lectures to be accessed after class so the students would not have to worry about missing any of the material if absent or tardy.
 According to Anthony Chan & Mark J.W.
-Lee, "The advent of consumer-level digital multimedia hardware and software have prompted the more techno-logically inclined instructors and educational designers to construct CD-ROM based re-sources to engage and excite students using the richness and flexibility of text, graphics, sound, video, animation and interactive content, as well as the combination of these elements".
+Lee, "The advent of consumer-level digital multimedia hardware and software have prompted the more technologically inclined instructors and educational designers to construct CD-ROM based resources to engage and excite students using the richness and flexibility of text, graphics, sound, video, animation and interactive content, as well as the combination of these elements".